This Classic Potato Salad recipe is our favorite summer side dish! This potato salad recipe is creamy, delicious and tangy all at the same time!

 This potato salad recipe will become a family favorite!
 Perfectly cooked potatoes tossed in a creamy, tangy dressing!

-Add the celery, eggs, chives and parsley to the potatoes then pour the dressing on.
+- Add the celery, eggs, chives and parsley to the potatoes then pour in the dressing.

 You might want to add more salt and pepper to taste after the potato salad chills, do this according to your own taste!